LucasMacchi/MovieRating_Back/README.md

     -/:id ---> This route will return an user, the id can be either the email or the id of the user

+    -/like ---> This route will "like" a review, it needs the userID and the reviewID from the body

+    -/unlike ---> This route will "unlike" a review, it needs the userID and the reviewID from the body

 Review Routes:
     -/create ---> This route will create a new Review